Seven-112/museum-search/README.md

 Multi-container application providing a UI and GraphQL API to search museum names and locations.

-You can filter the search results in the list and map UI using a keyword search.
-Zoom in on the map to get museum counts by more precise areas and see labeled pins on the map for individual museums.
+* Filter the search results in the list and map UI using a keyword search.

+* Zoom in on the map to get museum counts by more precise areas and see labeled pins on the map for individual museums.

+* Hover over a museum item on the list to highlight that museum on the map.
+Click on the list item to zoom the map to that museum.

 ![Screenshot](/docs/screenshot.png)